kuzanna2016/non-manuals-2021/README.md

 *  FDA_tutorial.ipynb - Functional Data Analysis
 *  statistical_analysis.R - statistical analysis
 *  /preprocessing - a module, that contains raw files, data combination scripts, bias prediction models, cross-validation scripts, distance calculations, scripts for plotting.
+  *  /preprocessing/main.py - a script with basic functionality of the module

 More detailed description is in progress.